to love life, to love it even

 your friends.
 It's a potluck, I'm making pork chops, I'm making

 those long noodles you love so much.
+My dragonfly,

 my black-eyed fire, the knives in the kitchen are singing